 when job candidates shoot themselves in the foot by Alison Green on September 22, 2012 I want to share two letters from readers who hire, about bad experiences they’ve had with job candidates recently.
 Here’s the first: I received this today from a candidate who had difficulty with our online application: “I just filled out an online application.
 I entered a document that was too big and was told to go back and fix it, so when I do, ALL MY PREVIOUS ENTERED INFO WAS DELETED.
 It takes 30 minutes or more to fill out your app and to have everything completely erased when I went back, does not make me want to go back and fill out your app again.
 I will do it once more, but may I suggest fixing this glitch because its beyond frustrating.”
 A second email sent a few minutes later was similar but longer and with more all-caps and exclamation points.
 The form is working properly (no other complaints and I tried it myself), so this is probably user error on her part.
 Regardless, this email alone has demonstrated a lack of ability to roll with the punches, something definitely required for this job.
 How should I respond?
 I’m not interested in pursuing her candidacy.
 And here’s the second letter, from a different reader: As a little bit of context, our organization sends a nice email to any candidates who are not moving forward in the process.
 Sometimes candidates write back thanking me, which I find gracious and professional (though not necessary).
 About half of those candidates will ask for feedback, which we generally do not provide.
 Here is what a candidate sent me in response to my email letting me know that we wouldn’t be moving forward with him: “Thanks for letting me know about the XXX search.
 I’m curious about why I did not get invited to even a second-round interview, considering I have, in abundance, all the desired qualifications listed for the position.
 Thanks in advance for any information, XXXX” I responded to explain that we have a policy not to give direct feedback.
 I also mentioned that the first interview was used to learn about competencies, experience, and fit with the role, and that while many candidates may be qualified, we only move forward with the ones who are the closest fit.
 In hindsight, maybe I shouldn’t have responded at all, since I could sense the bitterness in his first email, but I always try to respond to people to let them know that we can’t give feedback, since I think that’s more polite than simply not responding at all.
 The candidate wrote back: “Letting me know that my well-qualified candidacy didn’t get to the second stage, then refusing to give me any information that may help me improve in future interviews, is uniquely unhelpful.”
 I didn’t write back to that one.
 In contrast, I’ve had candidates who weren’t right for the role, but who generally left a good impression on me.
 When I emailed them to decline them, they were gracious and professional.
 Since then, I have reached out to each of them a couple of times to let them know about other opportunities, either at our organization or at organizations in our network.
 We’re a fairly well-connected organization, and various job postings and requests for referrals come across my desk regularly.
 Because of the way these candidates have conducted themselves (with positivity and grace even when they were rejected — one of those candidates also asked for feedback and sent a gracious response when I let him know I couldn’t provide any direct feedback), I wouldn’t mind recommending them to someone else, and I may even go out of my way to send them an email about an opening that could be a fit.
 I do this because one of the things I love about my job is meeting smart, capable people who want to be involved in the nonprofit sector.
 They might not be a fit for a particular role in our organization, but if I can connect them to other people in the sector, then hopefully that’s a win for everyone.
 These letters are a good illustration of how job seekers sometimes lose sight of the fact that their goal is to get a job — not to vent, not to force an answer that an employer isn’t ready or willing to give, and not to make a point on principle.
 And yet sometimes frustration makes people lose that focus.
 It’s not hard to understand why this happens.
 Job candidates these days have plenty to be frustrated about: a difficult job market, the increasing use of endlessly long and glitchy online applications systems, employers who never get back to them after they interview, routine invasions of privacy and violations of dignity from employers who feel they hold all the cards, and more.
 And these are legitimate grievances.
 These things are frustrating and rude.
 But job seekers go wrong when they let that frustration spill over into their job-searching behavior.
 If you’re job-searching, it’s worth stepping back and asking yourself if you’re letting your frustration get in the way of your own best interests.
 Examples: Becoming so annoyed that a recruiter hasn’t responded to your requests for a status update that you starting thinking about showing up in person to force an answer.
 Or letting a user-unfriendly application system so anger you that you end up more interested in venting to the employer than in how that will make you look.
 Or reacting with hostility when you’re rejected and burning that bridge forever.
 Don’t let all the legitimate frustrations of job searching in this market distract you from your goal of actually getting a job.
-Related: job rejections and vitriol, part 1 job rejections and vitriol, part 2 belligerent rejected candidates You may also like:is it bad to write "see resume" in an online application system's endless fields?should I tell a candidate she was rejected for plagiarizing her recruitment test?should I point out job applicants' mistakes to them? { 190 comments }
+Related: job rejections and vitriol, part 1 job rejections and vitriol, part 2 belligerent rejected candidates You may also like:is it bad to write "see resume" in an online application system's endless fields?should I tell a candidate she was rejected for plagiarizing her recruitment test?my company advertises every job all the time to make sure we know we can be replaced { 190 comments }

 Ask a Manager* Post authorSeptember 22, 2012 at 9:23 pm Oh, and in answer to the question in the first letter, about how to respond to the candidate: Personally, I’d send a one-sentence response saying something like “Sorry you’re having trouble; we’ve tested it in several browsers and it’s working on our end” and then simply reject the person later if they do end up applying.
 (I would, however, make sure that someone on your staff has tested it in multiple browsers; sometimes things work in, say, Internet Explorer but nothing else, and if that’s happening, you want to know.
 For every candidate who does bring a glitch to an employer’s attention, there are plenty more who don’t bother to and simply don’t apply.)